ytushar24/paper-devops-task/README.md

 - EC2 instance public IP
 - SSH key (used in Ansible and GitHub Secrets)

+Note- We can also use Terraform userdata feature to install services without Ansible.
 ---

 ## ⚖️ Server Configuration (Ansible)